kimsoomnin/PyCHAM/README.md

 				experiment, with lights on for first half and lights off for second, use: light_time = 0.0, 7200.0
 				light_status = 1, 0
+				If status not given for the experiment start (0.0 s), default is lights off at experiment start.

 tracked_comp = name of component(s) to track rate of concentration change